mariajbellido/mariajbellido/README.md

 🌱 I’m currently learning about:

-- React (+ React Native in a near future)
-- SSR alternatives (NextJs & Gatsby)
-- Svelte

-- Express (+ Nest.js in a near future)
-- Headless CMS solutions / Jamstack
+- JS / Dart / Flutter

-- Tailwind

-- No-code tools (Bubble/Webflow) and automation (Airtable, Zapier).
-I think no-code skills + code = 🚀
+- No-code tools (Bubble/Webflow/Flutterflow/Supabase) and automation tools.

 ➡️ https://platzi.com/p/mariajbellido/ \
 ➡️ https://www.linkedin.com/in/mariajbellido/

 🥳 Tools & Software I've worked with:

+- Bubble.io
 - WordPress / WooCommerce & page builders such as Elementor Pro or Divi
 - Shopify
-- GraphCMS, Sanity, Contentful
 - Trello, Todoist, Evernote, Notion, Basecamp, Jira (Project management)
 - Salesforce CMS and other CMS for Gmail
 - Zendesk, FreshDesk and similar tools for ticketing
 - Postman, MongoDB, Insomnia REST Client ...
-- ...

 📫 How to reach me:

 - LinkedIn: https://www.linkedin.com/in/mariajbellido/
 - Telegram: https://t.me/mariajbellido
-- email: mariajbellido (at) gmail (dot) com || mariajbellido (at) hotmail (dot) com (Please, reconvert these email addresses accordingly)
+- email: mariajbellido (at) gmail (dot) com || (Please, reconvert these email addresses accordingly)

 💬 Ask me about ...

 It's probably too soon to give a helping hand with code, but I am happy to help with anything related to my previous working experience.

 🗣 Before focusing my efforts on code, I enjoyed learning languages... human languages.
 As we speak, my skills are as follows: